 Unacknowledged packets are retransmitted after a timeout interval which is dependent on baud rate.
 Another timeout parameter specifies the interval after which incomplete receive packets are discarded.

-/usr/include/sys/xtproto.h channel multiplexing protocol definitions layers(5).

-layers(1), xt(7) in the User's/System Administrator's Reference Manual.
+/usr/include/sys/xtproto.h channel multiplexing protocol definitions layers(5). layers(1) in the User's Reference Manual. xt(7) in the System Administrator's Reference Manual.
+Other books in the Prentice Hall C and UNIX® Systems Library